codecflow/branding/README.md

 ## 🔗 Integration Assets

-Partner logos are provided in light variants optimized for use alongside Codec branding in:
+Partner logos are provided in light variants optimized for use alongside CodecFlow branding in:
 - Marketing materials
 - Documentation
 - Integration announcements